Texas investigative committee holds first hearing to search for answers in Uvalde school shooting

 At McLaughlin's request, the US Department of Justice assembled a team to lead a federal review of the response to the shooting.
 The team will be supported by experts including retired police chiefs and an FBI official.
 US Attorney General Merrick Garland said Wednesday the DOJ investigation "is not a criminal review."

-Also on Thursday, Uvalde Consolidated Independent School District (UCISD) superintendent Hal Harrell took some questions but declined to speak on the investigation or on the employment status of Pedro "Pete" Arredondo, the school police chief who oversaw the flawed response to the shooting.
+Also on Thursday, Uvalde Consolidated Independent School District (UCISD) superintendent Hal Harrell took some questions at a news conference but declined to speak on the investigation or on the employment status of Pedro "Pete" Arredondo, the school police chief who oversaw the flawed response to the shooting.

 "That's a personnel question and I'm not going to be able to answer that in a public forum," he said.